blackcatyu/DRL-for-Portfolio-Allocation/README.md

 futures traded on the Shanghai Futures Exchange (SHFE), covering January 2013 to December 2025 (3,157 trading days, no missing values).

-The data/ directory is not tracked in this repository.
-You must obtain and place the data file manually before running any code.
+The data/ contain the data set.

 # 2. ENVIRONMENT SETUP